inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 I trust the first lion he meets will do his duty.
 		-- J.P.
 Morgan on Teddy Roosevelt's safari
-"I went to a job interview the other day, the guy asked me if I had any questions , I said yes, just one, if you're in a car traveling at the speed of light and you turn your headlights on, does anything happen?
+"I went to a job interview the other day, the guy asked me if I had any questions , I said yes, just one, if 're in a car traveling at the speed of light and  turn r headlights on, does anything happen?

 He said he couldn't answer that, I told him sorry, but I couldn't work for him then.